 The Grand Concourse, the anchor of the neighborhood, was designed in the early 1900s by French immigrant named Louis Aloys Risse who wanted to create a NYC version of the Champs Élysées, Paris.
 Early on, the boulevard experienced a housing boom; Jews and Italians left their Manhattan tenements for apartments that were light and airy and had private bathrooms and central heating.

-The Grand Concourse historic district, which includes the avenue itself and small sections of adjacent side streets, extends from 153rd Street to 167th Street.
-At the southern, commercial end, stands the dignified Bronx County Court House and the imposing Bronx General Post Office that was sold four years ago to a developer who is turning it into a Chelsea Market-style collection of eateries and shops with a rooftop restaurant, called Bronx Post Place.
+The Grand Concourse Historic District, which includes the avenue itself and small sections of adjacent side streets, extends from 153rd Street to 167th Street.
+At the southern, commercial end, stands the dignified Bronx County Court House and the imposing Bronx General Post Office, which ambitious developers had plans to buy in 2018 and turn it into a Chelsea Market-style collection of eateries and shops.
+It was to be called Bronx Post Place.

 The 1960s to the ’80s was a difficult time for the Concourse neighborhood—and for the rest of the Bronx.
 Much of the neighborhood’s housing stock fell into disrepair during those decades.
 It was during the 1977 World Series, taking place at Yankee Stadium, that the world caught a glimpse of the fires in what were likely derelict buildings.
 In the ’90s, quality of life in the Bronx turned around—often with the help of community groups—and the formerly grand avenue came back to life.

 One particularly curious structure along the Grand Concourse is the Andrew Freedman Home, a massive building that looks like an Italian villa transported to the Bronx.
-Built by Freedman in the ’30s to house the formerly rich victims of the Depression, or, as Goodman says, “destitute millionaires,” it is now used for public meetings, art exhibits, artist studios, preschool, and a bed and breakfast with rooms decorated to replicate the originals.
+Built by Freedman in the ’30s to house the formerly rich victims of the Depression, or, as Goodman says, “destitute millionaires,” it has been repurposed as a place for public meetings, art exhibits, artist studios, a preschool, and a bed and breakfast with rooms decorated to replicate the originals.
+It is closed but is scheduled to re-open this month.

 Boundaries: West 152nd Street to West 170th Street, Jerome Avenue to the Grand Concourse